 - (1) Societal Well-Being HOW do you consider societal well-being and benefit as part of your strategy and daily operations?
 HOW do you contribute to the well-being of your environmental, social, and economic systems? - (2) Community Support HOW do you actively support and strengthen your key communities?
 What are your KEY communities?
 HOW do you identify them and determine areas for organizational involvement?
-HOW do your SENIOR LEADERS, in concert with your WORKFORCE, contribute to improving these communities?
+HOW do your SENIOR LEADERS, in concert with your WORKFORCE, advocate PLANET FRIENDLY behaviors and contribute to improving these communities?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).